Aman1337g/Advanced-GIT-practice/README.md

 Changing from the forked repo from another account and pushing directly to the main account from which the repo was forked from as i have the ssh added.

+Testing command : git push origin --delete <branch_name>

+to check whether the branch specified is deleted locally as well as in remote.